All content here is licensed under the Creative Commons BY-NC-SA license.

 - Original content you produced yourself (you own the copyright).

 - Content that is in the public domain.

-- Content that is licensed under a compatible open source license.
+- Content that is licensed under a compatible license.

 The Creative Commons organization was created by a group including Lawrence Lessig, a legal scholar (and long-time iFixit user!) who solved the need to provide a flexible open content licensing in situations like ours, where we want our content to be as free as possible.

 Great!
 Go right ahead.
 You can edit all of our repair manuals—just use the edit link on every page.
-You are also welcome to copy them elsewhere and modify them, but the improvements will reach more people if we pool our efforts.
+You are also welcome to copy them elsewhere and modify them—only with attribution and for noncommercial purposes—but the improvements will reach more people if we pool our efforts.

 - Translate our manuals and post them on your site.
-You can do this right now, and as long as you comply with the attribution and noncommercial aspects of the license, you’re free to do whatever you like.
+You can do this right now, and as long as you comply with the CC BY-NC-SA license, including the attribution and noncommercial terms, you’re free to do whatever you like.

-- Promote iFixit inside your country/region.
+- Promote iFixit in your country/region.
 The more demand we have for a given language, the sooner we will be able to support it.